 Captain Darren McPherson looks at pilot recruitment and the aviation industry in 2019

 Captain Darren McPherson from ACS – Aviation Consulting Services is our specialist airline interview consultant.
-He runs our highly successful airline interview courses, including the Future Cadet Pilot Program (FCPP) and the Airline Interview Coaching Session.
+He runs our highly successful airline interview preparation courses, including the Future Cadet Pilot Program (FCPP) and the Airline Interview Coaching Session.
 In this blog he looks at pilot recruitment and the aviation industry in 2019.

 In under 3 years, Darren has helped 162 pilots to achieve success with 16 different airlines internationally.
 He has also successfully mentored 2 pilots to join the Australian Defence Force.